DArtagnan-GPSL/Universal-Grammar-for-Process-Communication---GPSL-v1.1/ETHICAL_USE.md

 ### Using GPSL to Train AI Systems

-We **encourage** using GPSL to:
+We encourage using GPSL to:
 - Train AI systems in process communication
-- Develop consciousness-aware architectures
+- Develop collaborative architectures
 - Test cross-system understanding
-- Build collaborative frameworks
-- Enhance human-AI interaction
+- Build human-AI interaction frameworks

 ### Requirements

 If using GPSL in AI training:
 1. **Attribute properly** in model documentation
 2. **Respect license terms** (BY-NC-SA)
-3. **Share insights** about what works/doesn't
+3. **Share insights** about what works and what doesn't
-4. **Report validation results** to community
+4. **Report validation results** to the community
-5. **Maintain ethical alignment** with core values
+5. **Maintain ethical alignment** with the core values above

 ---